 Bill Shorten calls Tony Abbott

 The first two (slightly adapted) headlines probably need no explanation, but to those of you from places other than Australia, the third (also slightly adapted) probably does.
-Australia is currently suffering from an unnecessary, expensive and divisive public debate and official survey on the question ‘Should the law be change to allow same-sex couples to marry?’.
+Australia is currently suffering from an unnecessary, expensive and divisive public debate and official survey on the question ‘Should the law be changed to allow same-sex couples to marry?’.
 The current (centre-right) prime minister, Malcolm Turnbull is personally in favour, but is being held hostage by a further-right group within his party, which is opposed.
 A former prime minister, Tony Abbott, is one of this group.
 The (centre-left) opposition party, led by Bill Shorten, is either officially in favour or willing to allow its members a conscience vote.
 Yesterday, Tony Abbott was headbutted on a public street by a man wearing a ‘yes’ badge, and suffered ‘slight swelling’ of his upper lip.

 Somebody calls you